223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

  - hodur
 ---

 Recently, I tried Lacinia because many clojurians and companies begin to use it.
 It's one of the most exciting clojure library today.
 I'm very fascinated by it.
 But while developing Lacinia application, I also met some difficulties.
 In this post, I introduce how I resolved those difficulties as Tips for lacinia app development.
-As I don't intend to introduce Lacinia itself, I don't explain whant Lacinia is.
+As I don't intend to introduce Lacinia itself, I don't explain what Lacinia is.
 Please read [Lacinia document](https://lacinia.readthedocs.io/en/latest/) and try tutorial first.

 ## Example repositories
 What I developed are these.